corentinderuyck/openvideohub/README.md

 2) modify the password.php file with your login information
 3) run the setup.php file on your server
 4) delete the setup.php file from your server
+5) don't forget to increase the variables : upload_max_filesize and post_max_size in the php.ini file
+6) remove unnecessary files from the server: drawing, README.md, LICENSE

 ## Contents